⚡️

 Lightning Table provides a powerful declarative API for working with UITableView's.

-'s out of the box are driven using an imperative API using the table's data source and delegate protocol.
+Table views are the foundation of almost every iOS application, but they're also one of the trickiest controls to master.
+UITableView's out of the box are driven using an imperative API using the table's data source and delegate protocol.
 Whilst infinitely extensible, this design pattern can quickly become hard to manage and out of control for more ambitious table views.

 Basic Example